filecoin-project/community/README.md

 Furthermore, we hold different calls for different communities.
 If you are a third-party app developer or OSS contributor, you might be interested in attending our **monthly development community calls** that are geared towards topics that developers will find useful.
 We also hold occasional **mining community calls** that are geared towards the needs of Filecoin miners.

 Feel free to attend whichever calls are interesting to you.
-All calls are recorded, and the recording and notes will be posted online at this repo.
+All calls are recorded, and the recording will be posted online at this repo.

 Learn more about:

 - [Development Community Calls](https://github.com/filecoin-project/community/blob/master/community-calls/dev-calls/dev-calls.md)
 - [Mining Community Calls](https://github.com/filecoin-project/community/blob/master/community-calls/mining-calls/mining-calls.md)

-We will announce each upcoming community call by creating an issue on this repo and by making announcements in our [chat channels](#chat) and [community forum](#community-forum).
+We will announce each upcoming community call by making announcements in our [chat channels](#chat) and [website](https://filecoin.io/build/#events).

+### Filecoin Meetups

+Filecoin meetups are a great way to meet and connect with other developers and miners in your community that are using and learning about Filecoin.

+- Attend a Filecoin meetup (Coming soon)
+- Organize a Filecoin meetup (Coming soon)

 ## Contributing